Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

 We need to know what are the second derivatives appearing in the commutator $[L_0,\Box_{g_0}]$.
 This is the content of the following key lemma. \begin{lem} Let $f$ be compactly supported, we have

 Moreover, if $r\geq 1$ we have

-\end{lem} The proof of this lemma is postponed to Appendix \ref{section background null structure} and is based on the null structure induced by the optical function $u_0$.
+\end{lem} The proof of this lemma is postponed to Appendix \ref{section background null structure} and is based on the background null foliation induced by the optical function $u_0$.
 In the case of equation \eqref{eq box F strat}, the term $\Box_{g_0}\F$ from \eqref{estim commute null} is treated with Gronwall's inequality and the term $ \dr L_0 \F$ rewrites as $\dr \h$ thanks to \eqref{eq F strat}.
 By using again the expansion for $g$, we can use equation \eqref{eq h strat} for the term $\Box_{g_0}\h$ in \eqref{eq box F strat}.
 Therefore, we are able to show that $\Box_{g_0}\F$ is at the level of $\dr\h$, which is consistent with \eqref{eq h strat}.
-This is done in details in Section \ref{section estim box g0 F}.
+This is done in detail in Section \ref{section estim box g0 F}.

 \saut It remains to improve the second term in \eqref{decomposition cruciale}.
 As our notation suggests it, we don't use any structure of the second order derivatives involved but rather benefit from the small factor $\lambda$ in front.
 The idea is to cancel one derivative with this factor, which rigorously involves a spatial Fourier projector $\Pi_\leq$, that is a Fourier multiplier supported in $\left\{ |\xi|\leq \frac{1}{\lambda} \right\}$.
 If we also define $\Pi_\geq=\mathrm{Id}-\Pi_\leq$, we have indeed Bernstein-like estimates in $L^2$: